Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 * Copyright Daniel Berthereau, 2017-2021 (see [Daniel-KM])
 * Copyright Tomas Kirda 2017 (library jQuery-Autocomplete)

-This module is a merge of features from the deprecated modules [Advanced Search Plus] and [Search].
+This module is a merge of features from the deprecated modules [Advanced Search Plus], [Search] and [Psl Search Form] and derivative ones.

-The Psl search form and the Solr modules were initially built by [BibLibre] and are used by the [digital library of PSL], a French university.
+The Psl search form and the Solr modules were initially built by [BibLibre] and were used by the [digital library of PSL], a French university.
 Next improvements were done for various projects.
 The auto-completion was build for future digital library of [Campus Condorcet].